 Once you have traversed the Current Night Sky, sit back and relax and enjoy a Fulldome Film:

 - We have a variety of films available in our planetarium, appropriate for different age groups.
 You can select from our ,ist of films or contact us for recommendations.

 After our Planetarium Show, why not stay for our Phantastic Physics Phenomena**:

 - Phantastic Physics Phenomena are demonstrations led by planetarium staff or Physics Department faculty.
 Many of the phenomena relate to astronomy, such as exploring very cold temperatures or understanding how planetary motion works.

 - Learn about the principle of the conservation of angular momentum.
 Watch, as one of your students is selected to demonstrate the "skater's spin."
 See what happens when she stretches her arms out and what happens as she brings her arms into her chest.
 Will she spin faster or slower?

 - See what happens when a beautiful, long stem rose is dipped into a thermos of liquid nitrogen.

 - Marvel at a "fire tornado" and learn about the physics behind this fascinating phenomenon.

-** There is an additional supplies fee for science activities.
+** There is an additional fee for Phantastic Physics Phenomena.
 Please contact us for details.

 OUR PLANETARIUM COMFORTABLY SEATS 59 PEOPLE.
-If your group exceeds 59, may we suggest that you pair your visit to our Planetarium with the Phantastic Physics Phenomena or a Science Activity ?
-While half of your group is in the planetarium, the other half will be watching physics demos or participating in a science activity!
+If your group exceeds 59, we suggest that you pair your visit to our Planetarium with the Phantastic Physics Phenomena.
+While half of your group is in the planetarium, the other half will be watching physics demos, and then we'll switch.